diehoq/diehoq.github.io/ideas.md

 # Ideas

-This website is unde construction!
+This website is under construction!